Argentine Industrial Union: Political friction

 The sudden prominence of the populist Labor Minister, Col. Juan Perón, was welcomed by the country's leading labor union, the CGT; but was looked upon warily by the UIA, which feared Perón support would embolden labor demands.
 Presented with national elections in 1946, the UIA vigorously supported the populist leader's opponent, José Tamborini.
 Perón's election that February handed the UIA its most serious setback since its establishment, however, when the President ordered it shuttered in 1947.

 A faction led by smaller manufacturers established the General Economic Council (CGE), instead.
 The CGE enjoyed Perón's support, and helped shape his largely pro-industry agenda in subsequent years.
 Perón's 1955 overthrow, however, led to the UIA's reauthorization that December.
-Ongoing rivalry from the CGE led a faction of the UIA to coalesce with conservative interests once opposed to it (such as the Argentine Chamber of Commerce, the Buenos Aires Stock Exchange, and the Argentine Rural Society) to establish ACIEL, a business roundtable, in 1959.
+Ongoing rivalry from the CGE led a faction of the UIA to coalesce with conservative interests once opposed to it (such as the Argentine Chamber of Commerce, the Buenos Aires Stock Exchange, and the Sociedad Rural Argentina) to establish ACIEL, a business roundtable, in 1959.
 ACIEL was also fostered by President Arturo Frondizi's Law of Foreign Investment, which helped usher in a wave of new, foreign industrial subsidiaries in the early 1960s.
 The rivalry between the CGE, the UIA, and ACIEL was stoked not only by the CGE's Peronist stance; but also by geographic rivalries between the UIA's increasingly Buenos Aires-centric membership and the CGE's more provincial one.
 Ultimately, however, foreign subsidiaries' disproportionate influence in the Juan Carlos Onganía dictatorship led to disputes with the UIA's domestic membership, and most of these subsidiaries withdrew from the UIA in favor of ACIEL in 1967.

 Manufacturing continued to grow in Argentina: it nearly doubled in output between 1945 and 1960, and again from 1960 to 1974.
 Perón's return from exile in 1973 helped lead to a fusion of the UIA and the industrial wing of the CGE into the Argentine Industrial Confederation (CINA).
 In contrast to his previous presidency, Perón enjoyed good relations with the group; they figured prominently in discussions leading to Economy Minister José Ber Gelbard's 1973 Social Pact, and Perón, in turn, worked with the CGT to keep left-wing unions in check.
-Positioned more strongly amid a renewed economic boom, the UIA inaugurated its new headquarters in November 1974 - a 31-story building named after their influential early supporter, President Carlos Pellegrini.
+Positioned more strongly amid a renewed economic boom, the UIA inaugurated its new headquarters in November 1974—a 31-story building named after their influential early supporter, President Carlos Pellegrini.